rilma/pyIGRF/README.md

 # IGRF Model App

-This is an unofficial repository of a Python wrapper to the [IGRF model] (http://omniweb.gsfc.nasa.gov/vitmo/igrf_vitmo.html).
+This is an unofficial repository of a Python wrapper to the [IGRF model](http://omniweb.gsfc.nasa.gov/vitmo/igrf_vitmo.html).

 ### Installing